Political Science, Minor

 Career Outlook

-A minor in political science can benefit graduates as they pursue careers in government, public policy, advocacy or international relations.
+Graduates with the minor in political science are able to analyze political events and government processes, and communicate effectively to stakeholders.
+These competencies benefit them as they pursue careers in government, public policy, advocacy or international relations.

 Example Careers